nrwl/nx/docs/shared/reference/project-configuration.md

 }
 ```

-But if the above is not possible, globs can be specified as outputs to only cache a set of files rather than the whole directory.
+But if the above is not possible, globs (parsed with the [minimatch](https://github.com/isaacs/minimatch) library) can be specified as outputs to only cache a set of files rather than the whole directory.

 ```json
 {